SFDO-Tooling/CumulusCI/docs/tasks.rst

 **github_master_to_feature**
 ==========================================

-**Description:** Merges the latest commit on the master branch into all open feature branches
+**Description:** Merges the latest commit on the main branch into all open feature branches

 **Class:** cumulusci.tasks.github.MergeBranch